Baxos: Backing off for Robust and Efficient Consensus: Evaluation

 Figure~\ref{fig:attack_graph}(b) depicts the median latency of each consensus algorithm under study, with respect to time.
-We first observe that during attack-free executions, all four consensus algorithms progress with a median latency less than 500ms, with Mencius delivering a significantly higher latency than the other three algorithms (we discuss the high latency behavior of Mencius in the Section~\ref{sec:eval_sync}, since it is out of scope of this section).
-During the attack period (10s-40s), we observe that Multi-Paxos, Raft and Mencius deliver an average median latency of 1250ms or higher, while Baxos has an average median latency of 320ms.
+We first observe that during attack-free executions, all consensus algorithms progress with a median latency less than 200ms.
+During the attack period (10s-40s), we observe that Multi-Paxos, and Raft deliver an median latency of 1250ms or higher, while Baxos has a median latency of 320ms.
 The reasoning for this behavior is same as the throughput discussion above: in Baxos the requests that are sent to the attacked replica experiences high delay whereas the requests sent to other replicas do not experience any high delay (thus low overall median latency).
-In Multi-Paxos and Raft, the latency of each request is affected by the attack since each request goes through the leader, and in Mencius, the latency of the overall replica set is dependent on the slowest node due to strict partition of the log space among the replicas.
+In Multi-Paxos and Raft, the latency of each request is affected by the attack given the leader-based message propagation.

-In this experiment, we configured the view time out of Multi-Paxos and Raft and the revoke timeout of Mencius to 5s.
-We also experimented with different view timeouts (1s, 10s and exponentially increasing view timeouts).
-For each view timeout, we observed the same patterns as depicted in Figure~\ref{fig:attack_graph}.
-Due to the space considerations, we omit these results here and refer the reader to a detailed analysis~\cite{spiegelman2019ace} of how different view change timeouts are affected by DDoS attacks.

-A variation of this attack is where the attacker completely brings down (crashes) the leader node.
-To identify the impact of permanent leader failures, we conducted another experiment, where the leader replica is crashed.
+A variation of this attack is where the attacker crashes the leader node.
+To identify the impact of permanent leader failures, we conducted an experiment, where the leader replica is crashed.
 We use the same arrival rate and system parameters mentioned in Figure~\ref{fig:attack_graph} for this experiment.
-We observed that in the leader crash experiment, during the crash period (time period from the moment the leader is crashed and until a new leader is elected) Baxos delivers a throughput of 10,000 requests per second on \textit{average}, whereas Multi-Paxos and Raft deliver 0 throughput.
-Due to space limitations the graph for this experiment is omitted.
+We observed that during the crash period (time period from the moment the leader is crashed and until a new leader is elected) Baxos delivers a steady throughput of 10,000 requests per second on \textit{average}, whereas Multi-Paxos and Raft cease to execute.

-We conclude that \sys is up to 185\% more resilient to DDoS attacks in throughput than Multi-Paxos, Raft and Mencius.
+We conclude that \sys is up to 128\% more resilient to DDoS attacks in throughput than Multi-Paxos and Raft.